mholling/nswtopo/doc/command/overlay.md

 # Simplifying Tracks

-When importing GPS tracks, you may notice that GPS noise can produce unwanted irregularities or roughness.
+When importing GPS tracks, you may notice that GPS noise produces unwanted irregularities or roughness.
 Use the `--simplify` option to smooth out these artefacts and produce a better-looking track.
 The default tolerance ensures that the track position will not be adjusted by more than 0.5 millimetres on the map.
 (Use the `--tolerance` option to override this value.)